eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 5.3 Topic F: Digital Credentials API

-As stated in [Chapter 4](#4-high-level-approach-to-pseudonyms), [WebAuthn] does not specify the interface between the Wallet Unit (i.e., Authenticator) and the Client used by the User to initiate the usage of the pseudonyms.
+As stated in [Chapter 4](#4-high-level-approach-to-pseudonyms), [W3C WebAuthn] does not specify the interface between the Wallet Unit (i.e., Authenticator) and the Client used by the User to initiate the usage of the pseudonyms.

 [Discussion Topic F](./f-digital-credential-api.md) must also take into account providing a seamless integration for the use of pseudonyms.